Elvis10ten/elvis10ten.github.io/content/posts/2022-08-21-cycling-berlin-prague/index.md

 Also, one of my phones was set up to constantly capture sensor data (including location & audio) and upload it in near real-time.
 I asked my close friends to periodically check in on these.

-Having lived in rough neighborhoods, I was more scared of having to deal with a wild animal than some human.
-However, people told me my fear was unsubstantiated as Germany doesn't have that many animals that are "interested" in humans.

 #### 🥗 Supplies
 * **Water**: I had a capacity of 2.5L.
 * **Food**: I packed protein bars, nuts, bread, plantain chips, banana, and a few fruits.
 This was hard as I'm used to eating fresh home-cooked meals.